-Quarterly, our art teacher, Mr. Abbate, offers courses in art weekly after school.
+Quarterly, our art teacher, Mr. Abbate, offers courses in art weekly after school to students in 4th Grade or higher.
 Each session is unique unto itself.
 Parent funded, students are allowed to explore their talents learning new skills that are adapted and applied in different forms of art.
 Children learn to draw, sketch, sculpt and paint with various mediums such as water color, soft clay, ceramics, chalk, charcoal, colored pencils, oil pastels and acrylic paint.
 Each session is fun filled with snacks and 1:1 instruction.
 Students and Mr. Abbate collaborate in curriculum such as learning how to make caricatures to incorporate into independently produced mini graphic novels.

 Utilizing tubs of legos, plates and figurines, students have the opportunity to produce unique creations that are neatly arranged in our special display cases in the hallways of our school.
 The students engage with each other in a setting where their creativity can flow.
 The students also gain computational skills while learning engineering and coding principles in a fun way!